Become a PQS

 - the accuracy of responses to the application questions

-- reviewing compliance history in Queensland and nationally
+- RTO's compliance history in Queensland and nationally

 What is the approval process?

-PQS status will be granted upon approval of the RTO's application and subsequent execution of the VET Pre-qualified Supplier Agreement (for Queensland VET Investment programs) by the department.
+PQS status is only granted upon approval of an RTO's application and subsequent execution of the Agreement (for relevant funding program) by the department.

 Applicants will be notified in writing of the department's decision.

-Successful applicants will be advised on their letter of authority to commence delivery against the approved qualifications and will receive an executed VET Pre-qualified Supplier Agreement for their records.
+Successful applicants will be advised on their letter of authority to commence delivery against the approved qualifications and will receive an executed Agreement for their records.

-Any training and assessment services delivered prior to the period specified on letters of authority cannot be claimed for, or receive payment for, under the VET Pre-qualified Supplier Agreement.
+Any training and assessment services delivered prior to the period specified on letters of authority cannot be claimed for, or receive payment for, under the Agreement.

 Operating as a PQS

-PQS can commence delivering services in accordance with the terms and conditions of their PQS approval.
+PQS can commence delivering services in accordance with the terms and conditions of their PQS approval, and in accordance with the relevant PQS and program policies and the Agreement.

 Individuals undertaking subsidised training must meet the eligibility requirements of the approved funding program(s).